-Further information on the Business Overview Outlook and State of the Affairs of theCompany is discussed in theManagement Discussion and Analysis on Page No. 16 to 25 of this Annual Report.
+The information on the Business Overview and Outlook of the Company is discussed in theManagement Discussion and Analysis on Page No. 16 to 25 of this Annual Report.

 MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY WHICHHAVE OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR OF THE COMPANY AND THE DATE OF THEREPORT

-DIRECTORS & KEY MANAGERIAL PERSONNEL
+DIRECTORS AND KEY MANAGERIAL PERSONNEL

 Non-Executive Directors & Independent Directors

-Mr. Shrigopal Jhunjhunwala (DIN: 00081429) (Independent Director) tendered hisresignation from Directorship of the Company with effect from 11 March 2019.The Board placed on record its appreciation for the valuable contribution and strategicguidance given by him during his tenure as a Director of the Company for more than 15 years.
+Mr. Biswajit Choudhuri (DIN: 00149018) an Independent Director of the Companytendered his resignation from Directorship of the Company with effect from 11 March 2019.The Board placed on record its appreciation for the valuable contribution and strategicguidance given by him during his tenure as an Independent Director and as the Chairman ofthe Stakeholders Relationship Committee of the Company.

 Independent Directors afirming that they meet the criteria of independence as laiddown under Section 149(6) of the Companies Act 2013 and Securities and Exchange Board ofIndia (Listing Obligations and Disclosure Requirements) Regulations 2015.

 Executive Directors and Key Managerial Personnel

-Mr. Sudhanshu Agarwalla and Mr. Rajesh K. Shah continues to hold office as thePresident and Chief Financial Officer and Company Secretary of the Company respectivelyin terms of Section 203 of the Companies Act 2013.
+Mr. Sudhanshu Agarwalla and Mr. Rajesh K. Shah continue to hold office as thePresident and Chief Financial Officer and Company Secretary of the Company respectivelyin terms of Section 203 of the Companies Act 2013.

 Retirement by rotation

 In accordance with the provisions of Section 152 of the Companies Act 2013 andArticles of Association of the Company Mr. Subhas Chandra Agarwalla (DIN: 00088384)retires by rotation at the ensuing Annual General Meeting and being eligible o ershimself for re-appointment.
 The Board recommends his reappointment.
 The brief details ofDirectors proposed to be reappointed at the ensuing Annual General Meeting has beenprovided in the Notice convening the ensuing Annual General Meeting.

 Pursuant to the provisions of the Companies Act 2013 and the Securities and ExchangeBoard of India (Listing Obligations and Disclosure Requirements) Regulations 2015 theBoard has carried out the annual performance evaluation through structured evaluationsheets for each Director (including Independent Directors) its Committees and its ownperformance based on the criteria laid down in the Remuneration Policy of the Company andin the manner specified by the Nomination and Remuneration Committee of the Company.Further the Nomination and Remuneration Committee has also carried out the performanceevaluation of every Director of the Company.